japila-books/spark-structured-streaming-internals/docs/micro-batch-execution/MicroBatchExecution.md

 `logicalPlan` resolves (_replaces_) [StreamingRelation](../logical-operators/StreamingRelation.md), [StreamingRelationV2](../logical-operators/StreamingRelationV2.md) logical operators to [StreamingExecutionRelation](../logical-operators/StreamingExecutionRelation.md) logical operators. `logicalPlan` uses the transformed logical plan to set the [uniqueSources](../StreamExecution.md#uniqueSources) and [sources](#sources) internal registries to be the [BaseStreamingSources](../logical-operators/StreamingExecutionRelation.md#source) of all the `StreamingExecutionRelations` unique and not, respectively.

 ??? note "Lazy Value"
-    `logicalPlan` is a Scala **lazy value** to guarantee that the code to initialize it is executed once only (when accessed for the first time) and cached afterwards.
+    `logicalPlan` is a Scala **lazy value** to guarantee that the code to initialize it is executed once only (when accessed for the first time) and the computed value never changes afterwards.

+    Learn more in the [Scala Language Specification]({{ scala.spec }}/05-classes-and-objects.html#lazy).

 Internally, `logicalPlan` transforms the [analyzed logical plan](#analyzedPlan).